Confidence, Iowa

-Confidence is a small unincorporated community in Wayne County, Iowa, United States.
+Confidence is an unincorporated community in Wayne County, Iowa, United States.
 Located in south central Iowa, the community lies along County Highway J18 in the northeastern corner of its county, just west of Rathbun Lake.

 History

 Confidence was originally platted in 1858, and its population and economic activity peaked in the 1920s, the peak of coal mining activity in the area.
 The first coal mines in the area date from approximately the 1860s, although in the 19th century, they were small, serving only the local market.
 By the end of the 19th century, L. Frye was the principal mine owner in the area.
 Frye's mines were in the Mystic coal seam, which was not much over 2 ft thick in this area.
 In 1905, he opened a new mine with a 110 ft shaft and a steam hoist.
 This mine was just 1/4 mile south of an older Frye mine that had mined out just 15 acre of coal.
 Other mines in the area included the J. Hayhurst Bank and the Jared Bank.

 Confidence's population was 51 in 1902, and 77 in 1925.

 The town changed drastically as a result of the Great Depression.
 In its prime, the town boasted a millinery, a tavern, a shoe shop, and a bank.
 The bank paid off all its deposits upon closing in 1935.

 The population was 77 in 1940.